-Table 1.
+Table 1 Enchling technologies for UCI Table 1.
 Enabling technologies for HCI

 Technology Description Software-defined storage Abstracts the storage intelligence from the underlying storage infrastructure.
 Virtualizes direct-attached storage into a shared pool.
 Automates provisioning and load balancing.
 Allows a business to increase available storage resources, both capacity and processing power, by adding entire nodes (for example, a server with storage software and media) to a cluster.
 The resulting cluster of nodes in turn acts as a single pool of storage capacity.
 Virtualization Abstracts compute and network functions.
 Enables physical resources to be shared.
 Improves utilization, mobility, and security. x86 servers Include high-performance processors and large memory.
 Use flash media that delivers consistent, predictable performance.
 Solid-state storage Uses SSDs (most frequently, various types of flash memory) to store data.
 This storage can reside in a storage controller or in a server, but for this assessment we are considering use cases limited to tiered and all-flash storage arrays.
 In hybrid arrays, some of the drives in the array are solid-state and house the most active data on the array.
 In all-flash arrays, all drives in the array are solid state.

-High-speed networks Enable HCI to deliver IOPS and reduced latencies.
+Technology Description High-speed networks Connect nodes to create a cluster.
+Enable HCI to deliver IOPS and reduced latencies.
 Connect applications to users.